deniscostadsc/playground/solutions/beecrowd/1262/problem.md

 the computation in clock cycles.
 The trace represents each read as an 'R' and each write as a 'W'.

-For example, if trace is "RWWRRR" and procs is 3, then the minimum number of clock cycles is 4: one for the first read, one each for the two writes, and one for the last group of reads.
+For example, if trace is "RWWRRR" and procs is $3$, then the minimum number of clock cycles is $4$: one for the first read, one each for the two writes, and one for the last group of reads.

 ## Input

 The input contains several test cases.
 Each test case is composed by two lines.
-The first line has a string made out of 1 to 50 characters, where each can be either 'R' or 'W'.
-The second line contains an integer $P$ ($1 \leq P \leq 10$), which represents the number of processes as a direct indicator of how many read operations can be performed simultaneously.
+The first line has a string made out of $1$ to $50$ characters, where each can be either 'R' or 'W'.
+The second line contains an integer $P (1 \leq P \leq 10)$, which represents the number of processes as a direct indicator of how many read operations can be performed simultaneously.
 The input stream ends in EOF.

 ## Output